Skip to content

 Follow the steps below to commit your changes:

-1. Click Commit in the Git drop-down menu.
+1. Click Commit in the branch menu on the project bar.
 The Commit changes dialog will open.

 2. Add a brief description of the changes you've made for this commit so that other collaborators can understand what changes you've made.